 12. If the natural light in the room is less than 50%, lights adjust to 50%.
-If natural light is less than 40%, lights adjust to 60%, and so on.
+If natural light is less than 40%, lights increase to 60%, and so on.
 This helps for when the shades are drawn, or on a cloudy day in the middle of summer.

 14. Stream music to every room in your home, with a dedicated keypad place in each room.

-15. Push all of your stored music throughout the home via distributed audio zones accessed through your smart phone, keypads, and touch screens.
+15. Push all of your stored music throughout the home via distributed audio zones accessed through your smartphone, keypads, and touch screens.

 16. Tap a button on a keypad to activate a zone of music.
 If you tap the music, it can change the LED to an assigned color for each family member (with their favorite playlist/settings).

-17. Double tap the volume button to turn off an audio zone.
+17. Double-tap the volume button to turn off an audio zone.